-Valls Miro, J, Hunt, D, Ulapane, N & Behrens, M 2017, 'Towards Automatic Robotic NDT Dense Mapping for Pipeline Integrity Inspection', Field and Service Robotics: Results of the 11th International Conference, Conference on Field and Service Robotics, Springer International Publishing AG, Zurich, pp. 319-334.View/Download from: UTS OPUS or Publisher's site
+Valls Miro, J, Hunt, D, Ulapane, N & Behrens, M 2017, 'Towards Automatic Robotic NDT Dense Mapping for Pipeline Integrity Inspection', Field and Service Robotics: Results of the 11th International Conference, Conference on Field and Service Robotics, Springer International Publishing AG, Zurich, pp. 319-334.View/Download from: Publisher's site

 Ranasinghe, R, Dantanarayana, L, Tran, A, Lie, S, Behrens, M & Liu, L 2014, 'Smart Hoist: An Assistive Robot to Aid Carers', Proceedings for the International Conference on Control Automation Robotics & Vision, International Conference on Control, Automation, Robotics and Vision, IEEE, Singapore, pp. 1285-1291.View/Download from: Publisher's site